CleanCut/invaders/README.md

 ## Community Projects

-For learning purposes others have started to build other games based on the same structure.
-If you finish a project yourself, open a PR and it may be considered to be linked here as a motivation or reference for others as well.
+If you have created a project based off of what you learned from this one, feel free to open a PR and add it to the list below!

 * [Pong](https://github.com/basilkohler/rusty_pong)